devaditya5804/MyCaptPython/README.md

-Just a repository consisting of projects given by the #MyCaptain Courses
+Just a repository consisting of coding questions given by the #MyCaptain Courses